nverdavtyan/recipes-api/README.md

 $ npm run start:prod
 ```

-##How to use
+## How to use
 ```
 The Recipes api with swagger
-You will find all methods at this url
+You will find all api methods at this url

 http://localhost:3000/api